 The vast majority of advertisers, promoters and direct marketers comply with the Code.
 Those that do not may be subject to sanctions.
 Adverse publicity may result from the rulings published by the ASA weekly on its website.
 The media, contractors and service providers may withhold their services or deny access to space.
 Trading privileges (including direct mail discounts) and recognition may be revoked, withdrawn or temporarily withheld.
-Pre-vetting may be imposed and, in some cases, noncomplying parties can be referred to Trading Standards for action, where appropriate, under the Consumer Protection from Unfair Trading Regulations 2008 or the Business Protection from Misleading Marketing Regulations 2008.
+Pre-vetting may be imposed and, in some cases, noncomplying parties can be referred to Trading Standards for action, where appropriate, under the Digital Markets, Competition and Consumers Act 2024 or the Business Protection from Misleading Marketing Regulations 2008.